usnistgov/FIPS201/_Appendix/glossary.md

 {:latex-literal="true"}

 Federation Assurance Level (FAL)
-: A category describing the _federation_ protocol used to communicate an _assertion_ containing _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+: A category that describes the _federation_ protocol used to communicate an _assertion_ containing _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels: